sagemath/trac_to_gh/Issue 2516.md

 # Issue 2516: generalized hypergeometric functions should be implemented

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2516

 Original creator: ddrake